 If you run a business that relies on appointments, then you’re all too familiar with the frustration of no-shows and late arrivals.
-It can create huge strain on your business (not to mention stress levels).
+It can create a huge strain on your business (not to mention stress levels).

 There have been many studies and prescriptions for how to minimize appointment cancellations.

-In some cases, the prescription is clear: financially discipline people for missing their appointment and they will be less likely to do it.
+In some cases, the prescription is clear: financially discipline people for missing their appointment, and they will be less likely to do it.

 It’s a delicate balance to strike, and many businesses struggle with how to do it well.

 So, how can you tackle the problem without creating new issues?

 What does an effective policy look like in practice?

 Let’s take a look at some of the key aspects and how they work together.